drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Solo.rst

 Solo Summary
 ^^^^^^^^^^^^^^^^
-We have provided a script that will summarize the number of droplets classified as doublets and singlets by solo_ and write it to the ``$SOLO_OUTDIR``.
+We have provided a script that will summarize the number of droplets classified as doublets and singlets by Solo_ and write it to the ``$SOLO_OUTDIR``.
-This script also combines some of the solo_ outputs into a single file that can be more easily used for downstream analyses.
+This script also combines some of the Solo_ outputs into a single file that can be more easily used for downstream analyses.
 You can run this to get a fast and easy summary of your results with:

 .. code-block:: bash